-in Nairobi to promote peace and harmony.
-To reduce violence against women and girls, a programme in Uganda called SASA!
-(Swahili for "Now!") that promotes the view that violence against a partner is unacceptable, has halved the level of violence.
-Picture: Gerald Anderson just from the obvious costs of increased child welfare interventions, but also from the welldocumented loss of future earnings from an assaulted child.
+Scouts march in Nairobi to promote peace and harmony.
+To reduce violence against women and girls, a programme in Uganda called just from the obvious costs of increased child welfare interventions, but also from the welldocumented loss of future earnings from an assaulted child.
 The total global cost reaches an astounding \$3.5 trillion annually.
 For Kenya, the cost is estimated at \$15 billion.